polymathematic/QE-Articles/DC-FEMS/README.md

 # Ambulances Response Times East of the Anacostia River

-*This article was originally published on [Greater Greater Washington](http://greatergreaterwashington.org/post/33374/ambulances-take-longer-to-reach-you-if-you-live-east-of-the-anacostia-river/).*

 Ambulances in DC generally take longer to respond to neighborhoods east of the Anacostia River, and the river itself seems to be part of the cause.
 According to data obtained from DC Fire and Emergency Medical Services (FEMS) under the Freedom of Information Act, areas of the city where the proportion of all critical 911 calls where an ambulance took more than 10 minutes to arrive at the scene from the time they were notified, tend to be clustered south of the Anacostia.

 ![](/DC-FEMS/Graphics/FEMS_500.png)